 Following on from our Lorax themed science ideas, I’ve got a fun Cat in the Hat sensory tray to share today.
-We used ours to explore magnetic and non-magnetic objects and for some number practice, but you could add letters and spell words, count or sort items pulled out of the tray and lots more.
+We used ours to explore magnetic and non-magnetic objects and for number practice, but you could add letters, spell words or count and sort items pulled out of the tray.

 What you’ll need: